 Rotor systems are a great option if you’re trying to water a more extensive garden.
 We grow multiple large gardens each year.

 I use a mixture of sprinkler irrigation and rotor irrigation because it allows me to water the gardens quickly.
-Rotor irrigation systems have rotating heads which spray water across large distances.
+Rotor systems have rotating heads that spray water across large distances.

 5. Surface Irrigation

 Surface irrigation is one of the oldest irrigation styles in the history of agriculture.
 It uses the slope of the land to water.
 You’ll dig out tunnels where water can flood through and moisten your crops naturally.

 You can use rainwater in this style of irrigation, but you must be careful not to flood your crops in the process.
 Plus, you must have land which has the proper slope for this style of irrigation to work.

 If you prefer to use an irrigation system that requires little maintenance and doesn’t require you to turn the water on or off for the watering to take place, this could be your irrigation preference.

 With this method, vessels are buried underground.
 You can use ollas, water jugs, or even cat litter containers with holes poked in it.
 If the vessel isn’t clay, you must poke holes for water to seep through.
 The water keeps the ground moist and should be refilled when the water has been absorbed into the soil.